thogiti/thogiti.github.io/_posts/2025-11-04-Arbitrum-constraint-ladder-pricing-control-theory.md

 ### Why discrete time is the right abstraction

 Blockchain execution samples demand and updates fees on a regular cadence, the sequencer batch interval or block time.
 Let $\Delta t$ denote this period.
 Measured usage $\lambda_t$ is an average over $[t,t+\Delta t)$, and the fee quoted at time $t$ is applied at $t+\Delta t$.
 Under this timing, the discrete update

 $$
 B_{t+\Delta t}=\max\{0,B_t+(\lambda_t-T)\Delta t\}
 $$

-matches the [Riemann-sum](https://grokipedia.com/page/Riemann_sum) analogue of the continuous backlog integral, and the discrete stability condition $|a|<1$ on the linearized eigenvalue is the right criterion for block-synchronous control.
+matches the [Riemann-sum](https://grokipedia.com/page/Riemann_sum) analogue of the continuous backlog integral, and the discrete stability condition $ \verta \vert<1$ on the linearized eigenvalue is the right criterion for block-synchronous control.
 Choosing $\Delta t$ equal to the sequencer’s decision cadence keeps the model aligned with implementation.

 ## Assumptions for analysis